rosschapman/internetross/blog.md

   .catch(msg => console.log(msg)); // if any checks reject, then this function will be called.
 If isPerson rejects, then isOlderThan2 and isJason functions won't even execute, and the err msg would be 'Not a person'
 ```

 Suffice to say I'm quite tickled by the re-purposing of Promises as Eithers.
-You can start to imagine how control flow *chains* using `.then()` could fit in nicely with other function composition and function pipelining.
-I'm not always in love with (what feels like) sacrificed readability with chains over stacked lines of assigned returns or async/await.
-But perhaps used with a tighter set of algaebraic functions -- something like Practica or [Crocks](https://crocks.dev/) -- it would shine.
+You can start to imagine how one might construct custom-fit control flow *chains* and layer cakes using thenable types to play nicely with other function composition and pipelining.
+I'm not always in love with (what feels like) sacrificed readability with chaining over stacked lines of assigned returns or async/await.
+But seeing it an action using Practica I'm starting to believe more and more in its viabiilty, even in a codebase touched by less experienced or new developers.

 Gripes with FP readability aside, it's eye-opening to look at available JS language features and see them in a different light.
 Also, aside from the clever use of Promises, just getting the null check into an abstraction `exists(...)` already has us using an FP mindset to build strong declarative (function-first) foundations.